robinvalk/robinvalk.github.io/content/posts/my-blog-setup.md

 Somehow Ghost had a good impression in my head.
 That's why it was one of the items on the list to check it out.

 Looking at their landing page they went the commercial direction.
 I guess that's good for them but not so much for me.
 They show a really slick admin environment with membership statistics as a big graphic on their website.
-The design looks really good!
+The design looks really nice!

 I'm not focused on monetization and making money with my blog.
-So Ghost is for me not a match.
-If you are a "new-media creator to publish, share, and grow a business around your content", then I would definitely check them out.
+So for me Ghost is not a match.
+If you are, in their words, a "new-media creator to publish, share, and grow a business around your content", then I would definitely check them out.

 #### 3. Jykyll